RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Question Answering

 \subsection{Improving QA Performance}

 Building on the complementary properties of RAG and GraphRAG, we investigate the following two strategies to enhance overall QA performance.

-{\bf Strategy 1: RAG vs. GraphRAG Selection.} \\ In Section~\ref{sec:qa_result}, we observe that RAG generally performs well on single-hop queries and those requiring detailed information, while GraphRAG (Community-GraphRAG (Local)) excels in multi-hop queries that require reasoning.
+\paragraph{Strategy 1: RAG vs. GraphRAG Selection} In Section~\ref{sec:qa_result}, we observe that RAG generally performs well on single-hop queries and those requiring detailed information, while GraphRAG (Community-GraphRAG (Local)) excels in multi-hop queries that require reasoning.
 Therefore, we hypothesize that RAG is well-suited for fact-based queries, which rely on direct retrieval and detailed information, whereas GraphRAG is more effective for reasoning-based queries that involve chaining multiple facts together.
 Therefore, given a query, we employ a classification mechanism to determine whether it is fact-based or reasoning-based.
 Each query is then assigned to either RAG or GraphRAG based on the classification results.
 Specifically, we leverage the in-context learning ability of LLMs for classification~\cite{dong2022survey, wei2023larger}.
 Further details and prompts can be found in Appendix~\ref{app:selection}.
 In this strategy, either RAG or GraphRAG is selected for each query, and we refer to this strategy as \textbf{Selection}.

-\textbf{Strategy 2: RAG and GraphRAG Integration.} \\ We also explore the \textbf{Integration} strategy to leverage the complementary strengths of RAG and GraphRAG.
-Both RAG and GraphRAG retrieve information for a query simultaneously.
-The retrieved results are then concatenated and fed into the generator to produce the final output.
+\paragraph{Strategy 2: RAG and GraphRAG Integration} We further explore an \textbf{Integration} strategy that jointly leverages the complementary retrieval behaviors of RAG and GraphRAG.
+For each query, both methods retrieve relevant information in parallel, and the retrieved contexts are concatenated and fed into the generator to produce the final answer.
+We evaluate the effectiveness of the two proposed strategies on all selected datasets.
+For MultiHop-RAG and NovelQA, we report overall accuracy, while for NQ and HotPotQA, we use F1 score as the evaluation metric.
+The results are summarized in Figure~\ref{fig:qa_improve} and Appendix~\ref{app:inte}.